 (b) Which indicates whether a notary public has notified the Secretary of State that the notary public will be performing notarial acts on electronic records.

 SECTION 24.
+Prohibited Acts.
 (1) A commission as a notary public does not authorize an individual to:

 (a) Assist persons in drafting legal records, give legal advice or otherwise practice law;